Hollywood Royals: The Royal Ancestry of Humphrey Bogart

 By John, Bethiah was mother to two sons and one daughter.
 The eldest boy, Dyer Perkins (1753-1818), became the husband of Charlotte Sophia Woodbridge (1787-1851), whose 4th paternal great-grandfather, Thomas Dudley, had arrived in the New World in 1630.
 He served four one-year terms as Governor of the Massachusetts Bay Colony and help found Harvard College in 1636.
 Thomas Dudley was a direct descendant of Sir Walter Blount, a soldier who was mistaken for the Lancastrian King, Henry IV, at the Battle of Shrewsbury and killed in his place by the opposing rebel forces led by Henry «Harry Hotspur» Percy.
 Through a separate blood line, Sir Walter Blount was also a direct ancestor of Joan Fontaine and Olivia de Havilland.

-Dyer Perkins and his wife Charlotte had a daughter named Elizabeth Rogers Perkins (b.
+Dyer and Charlotte had a daughter named Elizabeth Rogers Perkins (b.
 1808), who married Harvey Humphrey (1796-1877) in Rochester, New York, on October 2, 1828.
 Harvey's grandfather, Isaac Humphrey, had acted as a dispatch bearer for General Philip Schuyler, commander of the Northern Department, during the American Revolutionary War.
 In turn, Isaac's 2nd great-grandfather, Matthew Grant, had arrived from England in Dorchester, Massachusetts in 1630 with his wife and daughter, both named Priscilla.

 Elizabeth and Harvey's son, John Perkins Humphrey (1836-1891), married Frances Churchill (1837-1897) in Rochester on January 12, 1864.
 Her 3rd great-grandfather, Samuel Curtis, had emigrated to America from Sheffield, England in 1690.
 John and Frances were parents to Maud Humphrey (1868-1940), who revealed a great talent for drawing at a very young age.
 After studying at the Arts Student League of New York and at the Julian Academy in Paris, she became a sought-after illustrator for calendars, magazines, children's books and advertisements for such famous companies as Ivory Soap and Mellin's Baby Food.
 Later on, she was offered a position as art director of The Delineator, a prominent ladies' magazine.

 LEFT: Maud Humphrey c.
 1893-1897.
-MIDDLE: One of Maud Humphrey's illustrations from a 1891 wall calendar.
-RIGHT: August 1894 cover of The Delineator.
+MIDDLE: One of Maud's illustrations from a 1891 wall calendar.
+RIGHT: August 1894 cover of The Delineator. |

 After Julia died, Adam concentrated all of his energy and ambition on his only surviving son, Belmont, who went on to serve on the staff of three prominent Manhattan hospitals — all by the time he was 30 years old.
 When he and Maud first met, Belmont was drawing a yearly salary of $20,000, an excellent sum in those days.
 Maud, however, was already earning twice as much.